- Religion and Philosophy»

 From his years of service on the National Council of Churches and his reign as the youngest and most activist Methodist Bishop, in this book, the reverend divulges the path that led him spiraling downward to his ultimate fall from grace, revealing his depth of loss, regret, sorrow, divorce and the new life that ultimately sprung from his experiences.

-Comprised of a mere one hundred twenty-three pages, the book details this man’s story in a way that will keep the reader captivated, entranced and shocked to discover the frailties and pitfalls of leadership in the church.
+this man’s story is detailed in this detailed one hundred twenty-three page book in a way that keeps the reader captivated, entranced and astounded to discover the frailties and pitfalls of leadership in the church.

 I first heard Jim Armstrong more than forty years ago and believe he has been one of the most effective preachers of our time."— US Senator (retired) George McGovern